 Appropriate studies have not been performed on the relationship of age to the effects of patiromer in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of patiromer in the elderly.
-However, elderly patients are more likely to have unwanted side effects which may require caution in patients receiving patiromer.
+However, elderly patients are more likely to have unwanted side effects (eg, stomach or bowel problems) which may require caution in patients receiving patiromer.

 Interactions with Medicines